tfrubel/astroplate/src/content/blog/post-1.md

 A **Git-based Headless CMS** is a content management tool that lets you create, edit, and update your website contents using a simple visual interface.
 It is a modern architecture that decouples content from the website's design, storing everything in a Git repository instead of a proprietary database.
 Every time you edit something, the CMS automatically registers it as a Git commit, saving that content as flat files (Markdown, JSON, or YAML).
 This makes managing content safer, more transparent, and especially friendly for teams working with modern stack.

 This guide is designed for web-tech enthusiasts, aspiring developers, and mid-range professionals looking to understand Git-based headless CMS architecture, its benefits, and how to choose the right solution for their projects.
-Whether you're building a personal blog, documentation portal, or managing content for multiple static sites, this comprehensive guide will help you make informed decisions.
+Whether you're building a personal blog, documentation portal, or managing content for multiple static sites, this comprehensive guide will help you make informed decisions..

 ## TL;DR: What you need to know